Miccighel/MichaelSoprano/content/home/experience.md

     date_start: '2015-11-01'
     date_end: '2016-02-25'
     description: |1-
-      Design, development and maintenance of a web application.
+      Design, development and maintenance of a blog which proposed news and events about music.

 ---